Control (management): Definition

-Control can also be defined as "that function of the system that adjusts operations as needed to achieve the plan, or to maintain variations from system objectives within allowable limits."
 The control subsystem functions in close harmony with the operating system.
 The degree to which they interact depends on the nature of the operating system and its objectives.
 Stability refers to a system's ability to maintain a pattern of output without wide fluctuations.
 The rapidity of response pertains to the speed with which a system can correct variations and return to the expected output.

 A political election can illustrate the concept of control and the importance of feedback.
 Each party organizes a campaign to get its candidate selected and outlines a plan to inform the public about both the candidate's credentials and the party's platform.
 As the election nears, opinion polls furnish feedback about the effectiveness of the campaign and about each candidate's chances of winning.
 Depending on the nature of this feedback, certain adjustments in strategy and/or tactics can be made in an attempt to achieve the desired result.

 From these definitions, it can be stated that there is a close link between planning and controlling.
 Planning is a process by which an organization's objectives and the methods to achieve the objectives are established, and controlling is a process that measures and directs the actual performance against the planned goals of the organization.
 Thus, goals and objectives are often referred to as Siamese twins of management.
-The managerial function of management and correction of performance to make sure that enterprise objectives and the goals devised to attain them are accomplished.
+The managerial function of management is the measurement and correction of performance to make sure that enterprise objectives and the goals devised to attain them are accomplished.

 The absence of a right to control the actions or working practices of person engaged at work is generally an indication that the working relationship with that person is covered by a contract for services and is not a form of employment.